BrunoBoehm/code-notes/SQL_ORM_ActiveRecord.md

 end
 ```

-The model that `has_many` is considered the parent.
+**The model that `has_many` is considered the parent.
 The model that `belongs_to` is considered the child.
-If you tell the child that it belongs to the parent, the parent won't know about that relationship.
-If you tell the parent that a certain child object has been added to its collection, both the parent and the child will know about the association.
+If you tell the child that it belongs to the parent, the parent won't know about that relationship (while not persisted in DB).
+If you tell the parent that a certain child object has been added to its collection, both the parent and the child will know about the association.**
 ```
 rake console